 (Note: OLPM sections on this page may be cited following the format of, for example, "UNH.IV.B.1.1".
 These policies may be amended at any time, do not constitute an employment contract, and are provided here only for ease of reference and without any warranty of accuracy.
 See OLPM Main Menu for details.)

-1.1 Definition: A grant, contract, or other sponsored agreement is a written agreement representing the voluntary transfer of money or property by a sponsor in exchange for the specifically enumerated performance of services, often including rights and access to results of this performance, and always including some formal financial and/or technical reporting by the recipient as to the actual use of money or property provided.
+1.1 Definition: Sponsored Programs are externally-funded activities in which a formal written agreement, i.e. a grant, contract, or cooperative agreement is entered into the University of New Hampshire (UNH) and by the sponsor.
+A Sponsored Program may be thought of as representing the voluntary transfer of money or property by a sponsor in exchange for the specifically enumerated performance of services, often including rights and access to results of this performance, and always including some formal financial and/or technical reporting by the recipient as to the actual use of money or property provided.
 The agreement is enforceable by law, and performance is usually to be accomplished under time and fund use constraints with the transfer of support revocable for cause.

 1.2.1 The original source of the award is a governmental or quasi-governmental entity, the exception being the State of New Hampshire for the University's biennial and capital budgets.